Benchmarking digital publisher’s paywall on app

 Too many publishers in this benchmark didn’t give a unique reason to subscribe, other than to gain access to content.
 This is perhaps why we see so many full-page walls on mobile – to allow for more space for the value proposition, CTA button and subscription offers simultaneously.

-I'd argue that the value proposition is more important than having 2 offers on the wall, and that clearly communicating what you stand for, what value you'll provide and what you'll help your reader achieve is the most important aspect of the paywall.
+I’d argue that the value proposition is more important than having 2 offers on the wall, and that clearly communicating what you stand for, what value you’ll provide and what jobs you’ll help your reader achieve is the most important aspect of the paywall.

 Financial Times paywall on app